-The wait list concept in Indian Railways’ reservation concept is a bit sophisticated and a bit confusing for the novice user.
+The wait list concept in Indian Railways reservation is a bit sophisticated and a bit confusing for the novice user.

-Instead if indicating a simple wait list (WL) number , say WL 50 or WL 81 , one can come across a rather perplexing wait list status like WL/25 WL/10 .
+Instead of indicating a simple wait list (WL) number , say WL 50 or WL 81 , one can come across a rather confusing wait list status like WL/25 WL/10 .
 Even more confusing could be the reservation status indications like WL/25 RAC/10 .

 What are these jargons mean ?
 And more importantly “What exactly is my wait list status ?”

 Well, we’ll try to understand by taking one issue at a time.
 First let us see what does it mean by WL and RAC?

 WL is acronym for Wait List and RAC means Reservation Against Cancellation.
 The RAC is a peculiar system followed in Indian Railways , in order to offer reserved accommodation to a larger number of passengers.
 Each coaches has a series of seats meant for RAC listed passengers ( something like 15 seats kept for RAC status tickets against the regular berths of 72 for the confirmed in a Second Sleeper Class coach) .
 The RAC status guarantees you a seat but not a berth for sleeping.
 So with an RAC status , you can enter the coach and occupy your seat.